Find out ways to live with bipolar disorder that will allow you to manage your symptoms and thrive.

 Bipolar disorder is a mental illness that creates extreme mood shifts and changes in behavior, thinking, energy levels and sleep patterns.
 Someone with bipolar disorder may also have periods where they feel high levels of happiness, energy and optimism, known as mania or manic episodes.
-The frequency and severity of these symptoms can depend on the individual, but there are ways to effectively manage this disorder.
+The frequency and severity of these symptoms can depend on the individual, but there are effective coping skills you can develop to help deal with bipolar depression.

 Along with treatment, there are ways you can learn how to overcome bipolar disorder and reduce the symptoms you experience.
 Overcoming bipolar disorder can also be possible by integrating different awareness and mindfulness techniques into your everyday life.
 If you work on practicing coping skills and strategies, it can improve the results you get from your bipolar disorder treatment from a licensed mental health professional.